James Chapelhow: Background

 Chapelhow was born in Runcorn, Cheshire, England.

 Career

 Widnes Vikings

 Chapelhow made his senior début on loan at Whitehaven.
-In total he played four games for the Cumbrian club.
+In total, he played four games for the Cumbrian club.
 His début for parent club Widnes Vikings came in a Super League Super 8s qualifier against Leigh Centurions on 27 September 2015.

 Ottawa Aces

 On 10 Aug 2020 it was announced that Jay, along with his twin brother Ted, had signed for Ottawa Aces.

 Newcastle Thunder

 Due to Ottawa Aces' deferred competition start date, Chapelhow, again with his twin brother, both instead signed up for Newcastle Thunder on 24 Dec 2020.

+Oldham RLFC

+On 6 October 2023 it was reported that he had signed for Oldham RLFC on a two-year deal.

+Widnes Vikings (re-join)

+On 5 October 2025 it was reported that he had re-joined Widnes Vikings on a two-year deal.